pyC$^2$Ray: A flexible and GPU-accelerated Radiative Transfer Framework for Simulating the Cosmic Epoch of Reionization: Novel ray-tracing Method: ASORA

-Furthermore, \texttt{ASORA} is also MPI-enabled, using \texttt{mpi4py} \citep{mpi4py} in the same way as it was intended for the original \ray{}.
+Finally, \texttt{ASORA} is also MPI-enabled, using \texttt{mpi4py} \citep{mpi4py} in the same way as it was intended for the original \ray{}.
 Namely, the sources are evenly distributed to multiple MPI processes.
 Each MPI rank maps to one GPU, which then uses the model laid out above to process its subset of sources and broadcasts the result $\Gamma$ to the root rank, using \texttt{MPI\_REDUCE} with a sum operation.
-This allows the use of \texttt{ASORA} on a multi-GPU setup across multiple nodes to further speed up ray-tracing on very heavy workloads.
+This allows using \texttt{ASORA} on a multi-GPU setup across multiple nodes to further speed up ray-tracing on very heavy workloads.

-Finally, rather than giving a maximal shell size $Q$, it is more convenient to set a maximum physical radius $R_{\gamma}$ any photon can travel from the source.
-If the physical size of a grid voxel is $dr$, the size of the largest shell required to cover the chosen radius fully is given by $Q = \lceil\frac{R_{\gamma}}{dr \sqrt{3}}\rceil$.
-Any cell inside $S_Q$ whose distance to the source exceeds $R_{\gamma}$ can simply be excluded from the computation to yield a spherical region in which $\Gamma$ is nonzero.
+To conclude this section, we note that the \texttt{ASORA} method, as presented here, only applies to uniform grids, as the octahedral shell approach builds on this assumption.
+We acknowledge that this is a strong limitation of our method, and we plan to explore its adaptability to non-uniform grids.
 Further technical details on \texttt{ASORA} can be found in \ref{sec:cuda}.